Proven-Paradox/shaper-system/Handbook.md

 ------------
 # Chapter 6: Skills
 Skills represent what your character is good at more broadly than Abilities.
-Skills are general purpose things and are usually rolled outside of combat, though they may come up in combat at times.
+Skills are general purpose things and are usually rolled outside of combat (though they may come up in combat at times).

-Your maximum number of Skill Points that can be invested into any one Skill is equal to your [Level](#level) + 3.
-Each skill has two associated Attributes.
-All skills of that type add those two Attributes in addition to any skill points that have been spent in those skills.
 Skill checks should only occur when there is some sort of pressure or danger present in a situation, or if the action being attempted is of non-trivial difficulty.
-For example, the Arbiter generally should not call for a Skill check to climb a ladder unless the character doing it is rushed, being attacked, or under similar duress.
-If that same character were trying to climb a sheer cliff face, an Athletics check is necessary.
+For example, the Arbiter generally should not call for a Skill check to do something as trivial as climbing a ladder.
+However, if you're rushed, being attacked, the ladder is damaged and unstable, or under similar duress, you will need a skill check.
+Doing something inherently dangerous, such as trying to climb a sheer cliff face, also requires a Skill check.
+For all of these examples, these checks would be a combination of Athletics, Acrobatics, with occasional Endure checks.
 Skills can also be used to answer questions about a related subject.
 For example, if you needed to know how much weight a pillar can bear, you can make a Construct check.
 To identify a song being played by someone else, roll a Performance check.
 To know the correct greeting in a formal situation in an unfamiliar land, make a Diplomacy check.
 To estimate the value of a pocket watch or a cut jewel you’ve found, make a Craft check.

 | Target number | Skill level          |